DouniaBK/joe_and_the_chick/README.md

 * Developer's story:

-    Growing up, the timeless series Friends, was one of my favorites as it continuously cheered me up and thus, I wanted to bring these funny moments and hilarious and unforgettable lines to the game.
+    Growing up, the timeless series Friends, was one of my favorites as it continuously cheered me up and thus, I wanted to bring the series funny moments and hilarious and unforgettable lines to the game.
 Joe's outgoing, half-witted personality and love of dating women (chicks) inspired me in creating and developing this chasing game.
 I have further plans to add other characters from Friends injecting more humor and challenges to the game.
 I hope you have fun playing this game if you want to reach out, I am available at douniazedbacha@gmail.com .